nonconforme/Angry-Syrians/README.md

 I would also love improving the way the High Score is computed because it's really buggy right now.

 I'm also open to any contributions on this project.
-All my code is copy-left so feel free to steal it.
+All my code is copy-left so feel free to steal it (GPL v3).

 Like Jobs said
 > Good Artists Copy, Great Artists Steal